andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/immutable-types-changing-state-swift.md

 ### Getting practical with Swift

-If I&#8217;m going to get pragmatic with this, I have some design decisions to make if I&#8217;m going to try and avoid mutating the state of my objects.
+If I'm going to get pragmatic with this, I have some design decisions to make if I'm going to try and avoid mutating the state of my objects.
 Rather than design my Types with the intent to update stored properties in-place, I should think about designing them so that the state-change process would actually produce a whole _new_ instance with the transformed (updated) value.

 ### See it in action

-I&#8217;m a visual person, so for those of you who need to see it in action like me, here&#8217;s a short example: Suppose that you&#8217;re designing a class that stores a counter (or a score or a total&#8230; something like that), and provides a function to let you increment that count.
+I'm a visual person, so for those of you who need to see it in action like me, here's a short example: Suppose that you're designing a class that stores a counter (or a score or a total&#8230; something like that), and provides a function to let you increment that count.

 ### The mutating way